nhado401/nhado401.github.io/Project.md

 ## Plant Pathology - Machine Learning on Embedded System (In Progress)

-Create a deep learning model to classify diseases in apple trees and embed the weights of the pre-trained model into Microcontroller STM32 H743ZI2 board.
+Create a deep learning model to classify diseases in apple trees on Microcontroller STM32 H743ZI2 board.

+## Handwritten Digits Recognition |Python / C - STM32 H743ZI2 (2021)

+Created and trained a machine learning model to classify handwritten digits in Python.

+Designed and developed the Convolutional layer, Max pooling layer and Dense layer in C.

+Embedded the weights and biases and tested the model on Microcontroller STM32 H743ZI2 board.

 ## Spam Email Classification (2021)